-Given the current acute political and economic uncertainty in the UK and continental Europe and the reactions to recent legislative changes in Brunei, we expect to see a downturn in current levels of business.
-This is being monitored and tracked and the company is realigning its strategy accordingly.
+The acute political and economic uncertainty in the UK and continental Europe and the reactions to legislative changes in Brunei have affected levels of business in 2019.
+This is continuously being monitored and tracked and the Company is realigning its strategy accordingly.